cardboard-iguana/cardboard-iguana.com/log/2022-02-20-cardboard-iguana-security-is-live.md

 author:: Nathan Acks
 date:: 2022-02-20

-Up until now there actually hasn’t *been* a Cardboard Iguana Security website.
+Up until now there actually hasn't *been* a Cardboard Iguana Security website.
 All of those posts before this one?
 Just me, writing to myself.

 All that changes today though, because Cardboard Iguana Security is (finally) live!

-To commemorate the occasion, I thought I’d talk a little bit about what’s going on behind the scenes here.
+To commemorate the occasion, I thought I'd talk a little bit about what's going on behind the scenes here.

 * [Cardboard Iguana Security](https://cardboard-iguana.com)